In this article, I will share how professional traders choose leverage for a $50 account.

 First of all, try not to overleverage.

-Overlevering means that you choose a leverage ratio that is much higher than the recommended.
+Overlevering means that you choose a ratio that is much higher than the recommended.

-For example, selecting a ratio of 1:200 is not recommended by professional traders and can end up in a quick loss.
+For example, selecting a ratio of 1:200 is not recommended by professional traders and can result in a quick loss.

 Secondly, avoid overtrading just for the fun of it.